The 10 Best Staten Island Botanical Gardens and Nature Centers for Families

-Many nature centers have exhibits, as well as brochures and other informational materials designed to educate and engage visitors about the natural world around them.
-Some nature centers are meet-up spots for interactive nature-based activities, including group hikes to discover local wildlife, walking tours to learn about a park’s natural history, even kayak and boat tours to explore local waterways and wetlands.
+Many of these nature centers feature engaging exhibits and offer brochures and other resources to help visitors connect with and learn about the beauty of the natural world.
+They often serve as gathering spots for fun, interactive activities, such as group hikes to spot local wildlife, walking tours to delve into a park’s natural history, and even kayaking or boat tours to navigate our picturesque waterways and wetlands.

-Botanical gardens are wonderful (and colorful!) places for discovering plants and flowers from around the world, especially in the spring when you can see beautiful cherry blossoms on Staten Island.
-Browse our guide to local nature centers and botanical gardens to get started on your venture into nature on Staten Island.
+Botanical gardens are vibrant and inviting places where you can discover a variety of plants and flowers from all over the globe, especially in spring when the cherry blossoms are in full bloom here in NYC.
+Check out our guide to local nature centers and botanical gardens, and get ready to embark on your adventure into Staten Island’s wonderful nature!

 Staten Island Botanical Gardens and Nature Centers